-Gold filled pieces will show some solder joints.
+Gold filled pieces will show visual solder joints.
 Unfortunately these can not be filed down, otherwise the base metal underneath will show.
 If you'd like to learn more please check out our material guide below.

 What is gold filled?
 Gold filled consists of a base metal (usually brass, which is a mixture of copper and zinc) bonded with a layer of karate gold over top.
 Gold filled is legally required to contain 5% or 1/20 gold by weight.
 All the gold filled jewelry that we carry is 14k yellow gold filled, with the exception of our 12k gold filled beaded bracelets.
 Meaning, all the gold that is bonded was 14k solid gold to begin with.
 This can be described as either 14/20 gold filled, or 14k gold filled.
 Please see the diagram below to get a better idea of what we mean.
 Also note that it isn’t to scale, just an example to explain the idea.

 If I have sensitive ears can I wear gold filled?
 Yes, most of the time.
 If you have sensitive ears gold filled is a great alternative to gold.
 We would say 99% of our customers with sensitivities are able to wear our gold filled.
 We use 8k and 10k solder to solder our posts onto our earrings which helps add an extra coat of gold to any exposed metal so you aren’t being exposed to the base metal.

 Does your jewelry contain nickel?
 No, all our jewelry is nickel free.
 Which makes it great for people with sensitivities.
 All our earrings are hypoallergenic.